GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

 This module implement an opinionated Data Platform (DP) Architecture that create and set up projects (and related resources) to be used for your data workloads.

+![Data Platform Architecture overview](./images/overview_diagram.png "Data Platform Architecture overview")

 # Design overview and choices #TODO
 This is the Data Platform architecture we are going to deploy.

-![Data Platform Architecture overview](./images/overview_diagram.png "Data Platform Architecture overview")
+#TODO Add introduction
+- boundaries for each step
+- help identify actors
+- help assign minimal roles

+#TODO Rename secutiry to Core services
 ## Project structure
 The DP is designed to rely on several projects, one prj per data stage.
 This is done to better separate different stages of the data journey and rely on project level roles.